Stroke Awareness, Recognise Symptoms, Act FAST to Save a Life!

 Where can I get my blood pressure checked?

 - Local pharmacies will check your blood pressure and pulse free of charge.
-People aged over 40 without existing high blood pressure already being treated should have their blood pressure checked at least every 5 years, more often if high blood pressure, heart disease and strokes run in the family.
+People aged over 40 without high blood pressure should have their blood pressure checked at least every 5 years, more often if high blood pressure, heart disease and strokes run in the family.
+Your practice nurse will also check your blood pressure and pulse for you.

 - Your GP Practice Nurse can complete a full check, called an NHS Health Check.
-You must be aged 40-74 and do not already have one of the risk factor conditions mentioned above.
+You must be aged 40-74 and do not already have one of the stroke risk factor conditions mentioned above.
+The check will also include a cholesterol test.

-- If you are not eligible for an NHS Health Check as you already have one of the conditions, your GP will contact you annually for a full check-up.
+- If you already have one of the conditions mentioned as risk factors for stroke, your GP will contact you annually for a full check-up.
 Make sure you attend these check-ups when offered to you.